ben-purcell/SSLTerminate/README.md

         });
 ```

-2. Add middleware to respond to http-01 challenges.
+2. **Add middleware to respond to http-01 challenges**.
 In a live environment http-01 challenge middleware
  **MUST be served on port 80** - this is a limitation in how the ACME protocol is implemented and so won't
  be changing.
 See the [https://datatracker.ietf.org/doc/html/rfc8555#section-8.3](spec) on
 http-01 challenges for details.